anhornsby/batch-rl/README.md

 Fitted Q Iteration learns the optimal policy by continuously retraining agents on batches of observations collected from the environment.
 The agent is initialised with a random policy, acts in the environment for `n_episodes`, and a Q learning agent is subsequently re-trained on those episodes.
 This process repeated for `n_iterations`.

+In this example, we use Fitted Q Iteration to learn the optimal solution to the cart pole balancing task.

 ## Running

 The model training process can be started by running: